Applies to: MacroView DMS Next | DMS Next users

 Regardless of the method you use to start the new search panel, the Search panel settings dialog is displayed, either empty or pre-populated with settings from the default/duplicated panel.

-- Fill in the following search panel settings fields to meet your needs.
-Fields are optional unless otherwise indicated.
+- On the Search panel settings dialog, fill in the following fields to meet your needs.
+Fields are required unless otherwise indicated.

-- Title: (Required) The search panel's title, used to identify it.
+- Title: The search panel's title, used to identify it.

-- Description: A brief description of the search panel that helps users to understand it.
+- Description: (Optional) A brief description of the search panel that helps users understand how to use it.

-- View Fields: (Required) Display fields for the search results.
+- View Fields: Display fields for the search results view.
 To learn about configuring display fields, see Configure view fields to display search results.

-- Groups: Group the input fields.
+- Groups: (Optional) Group the input fields.
 To learn about grouping input fields, see Input field groups.

 -